 Adrienne Roy Keene is a traditional potter born into Acoma Pueblo in 1956.
-Her mother, Juanita Keene, taught her everything she knew about making traditional Acoma pottery and today, Adrienne is one of the finest miniature artsists at Acoma Pueblo.
+Her mother, Juanita Keene, taught her everything she knew about making traditional Acoma pottery and today, Adrienne is one of the finest pottery artists at Acoma Pueblo.

-Adrienne makes Mimbres and Anasazi revival black-on-white and polychrome bowls, jars, corrugated ware, seed pots, non-traditional new forms and miniatures, as well as some jewelry.
+Adrienne makes Mimbres and Anasazi Revival black-on-white and polychrome bowls, jars, corrugated ware, seed pots, non-traditional new forms and miniatures, as well as some jewelry.
 Over the years her work has won numerous awards at the Heard Museum Guild Indian Art Market & Fair and more than 10 awards since 1980 at the Santa Fe Indian Market, including Best of Division and Collector's Choice.

 You can almost always tell a piece of Adrienne's pottery by the corrugated medallion, usually in red or white and usually at the top of the piece.